Skip to main content

 2. Distributions module that includes classes that encapsulate a random number stream, seed, and distribution parameters.

-3. Implementation of Thinning to sample from Non-stationary poisson processes in a discrete-event simulation
+3. Implementation of Thinning to sample from Non-stationary poisson processes in a DES.

 Citation